qaecology/blogdown-website/content/authors/Jack Pascoe/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: #(please choose one from below and remove the others that aren't needed)
-- Researchers
+- Principal Investigators
 ---

-Jack is a Yuin man who grew up on Gadabanut Country before leaving to study Environmental Science at Deakin University.
-Jack completed a PhD with the University of Western Sydney where he studied the predators of the Blue Mountains.
-His key fields of interest are fire ecology and biocultural landscapes.
-Jack was previously Chairperson of the Board of Directors of Black Duck Foods, an NGO whose objective include the restoration of indigenous food production systems on Country.
-Jack is currently the Conservation and Research Manager for the Conservation Ecology Centre (CEC) and is passionate about restoring productive ecosystems on Maar country where CEC operations are based.
-Jack is currently a member on the Independent Expert Panel reviewing the Wildlife Act 1975 on behalf of the Minister for Energy, Environment and Climate Change.
-Jack is also a member of the Department of Environment, Land, Water and Planning's Scientific Reference Panel and Zoos Victoria's Scientific Advisory Committee.
+Jack is a Yuin man living on Gadabanut Country.
+Jack completed a PhD at the University of Western Sydney where he studied predator ecology in the Blue Mountains.
+For the last decade he has led the Conservation Ecology Centre’s Research Program which delivers adaptive management and applied ecological research across the Otway region.
+His interests are in understanding and managing biocultural landscapes.
+He currently sits on scientific reference groups for Zoos Victoria and the Department of Energy, Environment and Climate Action (formerly DELWP) and he was a member of the Expert Panel which recently reviewed the Victorian Wildlife Act 1975.